forgxyz/expensifly/README.md

 - [x] add permission requirement for edit and delete
 - make sure another user cannot plug in a number after edit or delete
 - [x] finish delete()
+- [x] get on heroku for testing during development by end of sept
+- [x] mobile compatability